Oops and Daisies

 My kids are my world, and I lost myself a bit after having them… but I’ve been working on finding myself again.

 It’s no wonder that it’s easy to lose ourselves.
-It’s something that I don’t think anyone warned me of, but even if they had, I don’t think I could have prepared myself for it… it happened so quickly and fast that one day it felt like I looked up and wondered, who am I outside of my kids?
+It’s something that I don’t think anyone warned me of, but even if they had, I don’t think I could have prepared myself for it.
+It happened so quickly and fast that one day it felt like I looked up and wondered, who am I outside of my kids?

 But early on in my daughter’s life, someone close to me said something I needed to hear (and something I constantly need to remind myself of).

-You need to take care of yourself too.
+You need to take care of yourself, too.

 It’s hard though isn’t it?
 A lot of us moms make ‘to-do’ lists of things to get done, or keep bullet journals or planners packed to the brim… and while we might put a hobby or two of ours on the list, it tends to be at the bottom.
 After a long day of parenting, we might not even give ourselves a chance to check that one thing for ourselves off the list.
-And in turn, we start to lose sight of who we were and it becomes hard to know who we are now.
+In turn, we start to lose sight of who we were and it becomes hard to know who we are now.

 mom and baby